hectorcorrea/solr-for-newbies/workshop.md

 Likewise, if we *query* for the text "The TV is broken!" the tokenizer and filters defined in the `queryAnalyzer` will convert the text to the following tokens: "the", "television", "televisions", "tvs", "tv", "is", and "broken".
 Notice that an additional transformation was done to this text, namely, the word "TV" was expanded to four synonyms.
 This is because the `queryAnalyzer` uses the `SynonymGraphFilter` and a standard Solr configuration comes with those four synonyms predefined in the `synonyms.txt` file.

-The "Analysis" option in the [Solr Admin](http://localhost:8983/solr/#/bibdata/analysis) tool is a great way to see a particular text is either indexed or queried by Solr *depending on the field type*.
+The Solr [Analysis Screen](https://lucene.apache.org/solr/guide/7_0/analysis-screen.html) in the [Solr Admin](http://localhost:8983/solr/#/bibdata/analysis) tool is a great way to see a particular text is either indexed or queried by Solr *depending on the field type*.
 Here is a few examples to try:

 * Enter "The quick brown fox jumps over the lazy dog" in the "Field Value (*index*)", select `string` as the field type and see how is indexed.
 Then select `text_general` and see how is indexed.
 Lastly, select `text_en` and see how is indexed.